Home » Dead Pixel on TV

 How to Check a TV Screen

-The best way to check a TV for dead pixels is to show a single-color field on the screen.
 If you are looking for black dots, demonstrate a white field on the screen.
 If you are looking for white dots, then choose a black field, respectively.
-If you are looking for a colored dot, then present a field of a different color on the screen and examine the entire screen carefully – a dot of a different color (a dead pixel) will be visible with an unaided eye.
+If you are looking for a colored dot, present a field of a different color on the screen and scrutinize the entire screen – a dot of a different color (a dead pixel) will be visible with an unaided eye.

 To check a TV for dead pixels in a store or at home, you can download checking pictures of the required resolution (Full HD or 4K) from the Internet.
 Save them on a USB flash drive and connect it to the TV receiver.
 Show the images from the flash drive on the screen, view the checking pictures individually, and visually look for dead pixels from close range.